 The unofficial adventure capital of Alaska.
 Hard-charging or smell the flowers, pick your speed.
 In this bald eagle hotspot, you have choices to make.
 Hit the trailhead with your guides to the top of Chilkat Peninsula or the shores of Chilkat Inlet.
 Some of the best trails with the best views.
 Or, raft along the Chilkat River on a float trip through the bald eagle preserve.
 The local history—native culture, influence from European explorers, as a US Army outpost, and its gold rush past.
 Chilkat Tlingit members come aboard and share their tribe’s cultural history and thousands-of-years-old legacy.
 Soak it up.
 Then see the sites on foot or by bike with free time in town.
 It’s a big day.
 Tonight, celebrate your voyage with a Farewell Dinner and special photo recap from your expedition team.

 It’s your last morning of freshly baked pastries.
 Eat ‘em up and get in your farewells as you cruise into Juneau to transfer to the airport.

-Transfers and baggage handling between airport/vessel on embark/disembark days; cabin accommodations and meals aboard the ship; most spirits, wine, beer; non-alcoholic beverages; entry fees to national parks/preserves; from-the-ship adventure activities and equipment; one complimentary massage; and gear on loan (yoga mats and a limited supply of rubber boots).
+Transfers and baggage handling between airport/vessel on embark/disembark days; shipboard accommodations; entry fees to national parks/preserves; from-the-ship adventure activities and equipment such as kayaking and stand up paddleboarding; gear on loan (such as yoga mats and a limited supply of rubber boots); all meals onboard the ship; turndown service; most spirits, wine, beer; non-alcoholic beverages.
 Subject to change without notice.